tedmoore/schelp2/docs/Classes/SoundFile.md

 Additionally, a huge number of other formats are supported read only.
 Please note that WAV file support is limited to 4GB.
 For output of multiple channels or very long recordings we suggest to use RF64, W64, or CAF (on macOS).
 ### `sampleFormat`
-A [String](../Classes/String.md) indicating the format of the sample data which was read by [#-openRead](#-openread) and will be written by [#-openWrite](#-openwrite). libsndfile determines which header formats support which sample formats.
+A [String](../Classes/String.md) indicating the format of the sample data which was read by [openRead](#openread) and will be written by [openWrite](#openwrite). libsndfile determines which header formats support which sample formats.
 This information is detailed at [http://www.mega-nerd.com/libsndfile](http://www.mega-nerd.com/libsndfile) .
 The possible sample formats are:
 **sample formats:**
 : | **format** | **notes** | **supported headers** (partial list)  |
 | --- | --- | --- || "int8", "int16", "int24", "int32" | integer formats | "AIFF", "WAV", "RF64", "W64", "CAF", "FLAC"  | | "float" | floating-point format (won't clip above 0dB) | "AIFF", "WAV", "RF64", "W64", "CAF"  | | "mulaw", "alaw" | U-law and A-law encoding | "WAV", "W64"  | | "vorbis" | "Vorbis" compressed format | "OGG"  | | "mp1", "mp2", "mp3" | MPEG Layer I, II, and III compressed formats | "MPEG" (see **NOTE** below) |